 One of those sessions, “From Modern Marketer to CMO to CEO,” offered a particularly long list of helpful career tips, courtesy of three highly experienced marketing professionals with very different personal/professional journeys.

 Each of these veteran marketers has taken a different path in their careers, making for a diverse mix of approaches.
-Yet a number of common themes and advice were shared, which B2B marketers of every and no rank could benefit from (I certainly found them interesting!).
+Yet a number of common themes and advice were shared, which B2B marketers of all stripes could benefit from (I certainly found them interesting!).
 In fact, many of these tips are just plain good professional advice for marketers and non-marketers alike.

-So here are 8 tips to marketing success from B2B Marketing Forum 2016 – courtesy of 3 experts who know what they’re talking about:
+So here are 8 tips to marketing success – courtesy of 3 experts who know what they’re talking about:

 Find your specialty – then go back and make sure you’re well-rounded